 As the thousands of NFTs within the collection feature a wide variety of attributes, hundreds of unique randomized visual traits were created by Mezzell and the rest of the art team to yield a set of generative NFTs.
 These ultimately follow in the footsteps of pixel-art predecessors like CryptoPunks and CryptoSkulls, as well as PFP powerhouses such as Bored Apes.

-The floor price for Collective Passes saw minor fluctuations throughout the rest of 2021, then began a slow rise into the double digits, hitting a minimum price of 30 ETH (around $85,000 at the time) by February. before skyrocketing to around 120 ETH (approximately $350,000) a week after Moonbirds launch day.
+The floor price for Collective Passes saw minor fluctuations throughout the rest of 2021.
+It then began a slow rise into the double digits, hitting a minimum price of 30 ETH (around $85,000 at the time) by February before skyrocketing to around 120 ETH (approximately $350,000) a week after Moonbirds launch day.

 Utility 101: What does Moonbirds offer collectors

-Possibly one of the most unique and notable of the “utilities” offered to Moonbirds collectors is the ability to stake, or “Nest” as the project devs call it, an NFT.
+Possibly one of the most unique and notable of the “utilities” offered to Moonbirds collectors is the ability to stake or “Nest” an NFT.
 Nesting a Moonbirds NFT entails locking the NFT (making it untradeable) without the need to transfer it to a vault for safekeeping.